ftzdaisuki/2151-Code/README.md

 So far, here is everything the code does:

--Arcade drive at 50% power!
+- Arcade drive at 50% power!

--Two relays!
+- Two relays!

--Two sets of motor controllers!
+- Two sets of motor controllers!

--Really nooby programming!
+- Really nooby programming!

--Gamepad controls!
+- Gamepad controls!

--A motor curve!
-(Commented out because borked)
+- A motor curve!

--Comments!
+- Comments!

--And more!
+- And more!

 Download today! (note: not responsible for physical, mental, or emotional damage or stress caused by your usage of this code.)